 A Look Into Our Ranking Factors

 There isn't a single or any "correct" way to measure a school's quality or affordability.
 However, our team reviews specific factors and subfactors that we feel are most relevant and important to students, weighing them accordingly to derive an effective, holistic ranking methodology.
-This process emphasizes program appeal, student success, and affordability.
+This process emphasizes school quality, cost, reputation, and program offerings.
 Our team also explores subfactors like enrollment rate, graduation rate, and average net price.
 These variables provide degree-seekers with a bigger picture of a college or university.

 Full-Time Retention Rate

 Full-time retention rates refer to the number of full-time students attending a particular school who remain enrolled in their program and maintain full-time enrollment status.
 Retention rates allow students to measure both student satisfaction and the amount of resources available to help candidates succeed in their program.

 Our methodology focuses on the number of students at a particular college or university who graduate from their program.
 Schools that feature higher graduation rates typically offer more tools and resources to encourage student success, making it easier for candidates to complete their degree.